raspberrypi/documentation/remote-access/ssh/rsync.md

 # rsync

-You can use the tool `rsync` to syncronise folders between computers.
+You can use the tool `rsync` to synchronise folders between computers.
 You might want to transfer some files from your desktop computer or laptop to your Pi, and for them to be kept up to date, or you might want the pictures taken by your Pi transferred to your computer automatically.

 Using `rsync` over SSH allows you to transfer files to your computer automatically.